HKU-BAL/Clair3-RNA/README.md

 #### Tag RNA editing site using REDIportal dataset

 RNA undergoes editing by ADAR (adenosine deaminases acting on RNA), resulting in Adenosine-to-inosine (A-to-I) changes.
 These A-to-I changes can be observed in RNA-seq datasets as A-to-G and T-to-C changes, which do not represent genuine RNA variants.
 To address this, we provide users with the option to utilize external datasets such as [REDIportal](http://srv00.recas.ba.infn.it/atlas/) to annotate RNA editing sites.
-In the VCF output, the RNA editing sites reported in REDIportal V2.0 (visit in 2023.10.30) will be tagged , these sites will be marked as `RNAEditing` instead of `PASS`  in the `FILTER` column when the `--tag_variant_using_readiportal` option is enabled.
+In Clair3-RNA's VCF output, variants that are also RNA editing sites reported in REDIportal can be tagged.
+These sites will be marked as `RNAEditing` instead of `PASS` in the `FILTER` column when the `--tag_variant_using_readiportal` option is enabled.